GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Telomere_analysis/Single_cell_analysis/README.md

 **3.** Running the [dea_MAST_glmer_TL.R](Projects/Telomere_analysis/Single_cell_analysis/dea_MAST_glmer_TL.R) and [dea_MAST_statistics.R](Projects/Telomere_analysis/Single_cell_analysis/dea_MAST_statistics.R) scripts:
 As a **testing example**, we will run the sc-DEA with TL only for the top 3 DEGs for both of the approaches.
 You could also try to run it using the top 10 DEGs, or all the genes in the seurat object (it will take a lot of time/memory resources).
-In this case, we will only need to define the `output_directory` environmental variable.
+In this case, you will only need to define the `output_directory` environmental variable.
 The `input_directory` will be the default one (https://downloads.molgeniscloud.org/downloads/combio_andreu_2022/).

 ```
 output_directory=out_dir.top3genes